 Crate training, while not strictly necessary, can help with housebreaking and behavioral issues, both as a puppy and throughout the dog’s entire life.
 Another important thing to keep in mind is that exercise should be limited in duration and intensity until the puppy matures at around two years of age.

 The Bouvier will get along fairly well with children of all ages.
 It is loyal, protective, and gentle with them.
 But you should never leave your dog alone with children unless there’s an adult present, just in case you need to intervene.

 The Bouvier most closely resembles herding dogs from the same region.

-- Belgian Shepherd: This medium-sized herding dog actually comes in four different varieties based on its coat length and color.
-These include the long-haired black Groenendael, the long-haired fawn Tervuren, the rough-haired fawn Laekenois, and the short-haired fawn Malinois.
-These are highly intelligent, alert, and hard-working dogs with protective and loyal instincts.
+- Belgian Shepherd: This medium-sized herding dog is found in four varieties based on its coat length and color: the long-haired black Groenendael, long-haired fawn Tervuren, rough-haired fawn Laekenois, and short-haired fawn Malinois.
+These dogs are very intelligent, alert, hard-working, loyal, and protective.

-- Berger Picard: Also known as the Picardy Shepherd, this is a medium-sized French herding dog with a rough coat of fawn or brindle hair.
-It is is very easy-going and good-natured but perhaps a little reserved around strangers.
+- Berger Picard: Also known as the Picardy Shepherd, this medium-sized French herding dog has a rough coat with fawn or brindle hair.
+The breed is very easy-going and good-natured but can be somewhat reserved around strangers.

-- Bearded Collie: This kind, gentle Scottish herding dog is unmistakable for its long, flowing double coat of black, blue, brown, fawn, or white fur.
+- Bearded Collie: This Scottish herding dog has a kind and gentle temperament and is known for its long, flowing double coat of black, blue, brown, fawn, or white fur.